 Competing for these "head words", whether paid or organically, is going to be very difficult.

 Organically speaking, you’ll have thousands of websites to compete against.
-Think about it?
-A simple search term like “smartphone” is going to show up everywhere on the internet.
+Think about it: A simple search term like “smartphone” is going to show up everywhere on the internet from review sites to news sites to online shops.
 How can you expect to rank highly there?
 As a small business owner, it’s nearly impossible.

 So, if your shop sells phone cases, doesn’t it simply make much more financial sense to target terms like “Samsung Galaxy S9 smartphone case” than it is to target “smartphone”?
 You bet it does!